trywait/YotoTools/README.md

 - Disclaim all liability for any damages or losses resulting from the use of this tool
 - Do not guarantee the tool's compatibility with any specific version of Yoto's services or content

-This tool is designed solely for creating personal backups of legally purchased content.
+This tool is designed solely for creating personal backups of legally purchased or user-created content.
 Users are solely responsible for ensuring their use of this tool complies with:
 - Copyright laws and intellectual property rights
 - Terms of service of content providers
 - Licensing agreements
 - Local regulations regarding content backup and usage
 - Data protection and privacy laws
 - Any other applicable laws or regulations

+*For MYO cards, this tool facilitates the backup of content uploaded by the user to their own cards.*

 The developers do not endorse, encourage, or accept any responsibility for:
 - Unauthorized copying or distribution of copyrighted material